-Did you know that with a low-interest rate mortgage you can own a home for less than you pay in rent?
-Milwaukee Habitat offers affordable brand new and completely rehabbed homes for qualifying applicants.
+Did you know that the majority of Milwaukee Habitat homeowners spend LESS on their mortgage than they used to pay in rent.
+The average monthly mortgage payment for a brand new Habitat home is $600-$800.
 We also offer an Affordable Mortgage Program for families interested in purchasing a home on the open market.
 If you meet these qualifications, the first step to becoming a Habitat homeowner is to complete our virtual Homeowner Orientation.

 Need for Affordable Housing